 Sandia National Laboratories’ original goal was to develop a self-resetting circuit breaker using vanadium dioxide.
-But through the creativity of a Sandia scientist and a businessman, Sandia technology has been transferred to the private sector and is poised to make a difference in the marketplace reducing energy needs for consumers in the U.S.
+But through the creativity and partnership of a Sandia scientist and a businessman, Sandia technology has been transferred to the private sector, and is poised to make a difference in the marketplace by reducing energy needs for consumers in the U.S.

-Sandia Physicist Paul Clem met a businessman with a company specializing in aerogel windows.
+Sandia physicist Dr. Paul Clem met a businessman with a company specializing in aerogel windows.
 William Kurtz told Clem that although they are great in the winter, aerogel windows get too hot in the summer.
 Clem thought he could adapt his thermochromic thin film material to solve this problem.